 When summer comes to an end and the leaves start to change, it is time to start thinking about RV winterization and storage.
 Once we have prepared to protect the plumbing, and electrical systems, and protected the rig from winter critter visits, it is time to consider whether or not to cover the RV?

 An RV cover is a great way to protect your RV from things like rain and snow, twigs and bird droppings, but there is a pretty healthy debate over whether they are a good idea.
 Once you have decided to use a cover, then you must find the best RV cover for your rig and climate.

-In this article, we’ll discuss the pros and cons of covering your RV, what to consider when choosing covers, and we’ll offer our recommendations for the best RV covers for 2020.
+In this article, we’ll discuss the pros and cons of covering your RV, what to consider when choosing covers, and we’ll offer our recommendations for the best RV covers for every climate.

 Should You Cover Your RV in Winter?

 If you have not chosen a side in the Great RV Cover Debate (yes there really is one), we hope to help you here.
 Just to let you know right up-front, we fall on the pro side of the issue.

 We are full time RVers, but we did store the RV during the winter of 2018 while we were spending time with my mom in Michigan during her last few months.
 We did cover the rig against the Michigan weather and had a very good experience.

 That being said, we have looked extensively at both sides of this issue and here are the pros and cons.

 Obviously, the biggest benefit of covering your RV is protection from the elements.
 Rain and snow, UV rays, dust and mildew are all threats to the overall look and longevity of your RV.
 These can cause structural damage, paint damage, rust, tire breakdown and other issues.
 RV covers protect the rig from these environmental issues.